Inexpensive High Performance Preamp

 The gear is housed in an 18U freestanding fully enclosed steel rack cabinet with front and rear doors.
 This should provide a degree of additional shielding.
 Fans in the repeater, power supply, inverter-charger and cabinet will keep things at a reasonable temperature.

 Some items that need to be fine-tuned are hang times for both the DMR and analog sides of the system, and auto-disconnect intervals for ASL connections.
 The RasPi that controls the AllStar functions can be SSHed into on a custom port for editing settings remotely.
 Additionally, Hytera RDAC is in place as needed to monitor forward power and VSWR, as well as change some, (but not all) codeplug parameters.
 Required out of band control is provided by Zoiper, a phone app that connects via IAX to the Asterisk AllStar controller.
-As as last ditch, the APC ip switch can be accessed to turn off and/or reset the Pi, or kill power to the repeater.
+As a last ditch, the APC IP switch can be accessed to turn off and/or reset the Pi, or kill power to the repeater.

 Dave K7DMK